 The Governors closely monitor the current and future expected financial performance of the school, taking into consideration budgets, forecasts and the longer-term strategic business plan.
-In 2020, due to the ongoing COVID-19 pandemic these budgets, cashflows and forecasts were remodelled to reflect plausible downside scenarios.
+In 2022, these budgets, cashflows and forecasts have been remodelled to reflect plausible downside scenarios specifically relating to increasing energy costs and increases in interest rates.
 Conservative cash flows were prepared based on the revised forecasts with sensitivity analysis on the key assumptions such as the impact of a drop in pupil numbers.
 This scenario planning confirmed the cash reserves of the School are adequate to meet the charity's obligations as they fall due and the same modelling continues to be valid to demonstrate the School is financially secure and able to operate effectively for the foreseeable future.

-The School reported a strong cash position at the year-end together with healthy pupil numbers for 2021/22 offering the Governors a confident expectation that the charity has adequate resources to continue its activities for the foreseeable future, being at least 12 months from the date of approval of the financial statements with there being no material uncertainties over the school's financial viability.
-Accordingly, Governors continue to adopt the going concern basis in preparing the financial statements as outlined in the Statement of Governors' Responsibilities on page 27.
+The School reported a strong cash position at the year-end together with healthy pupil numbers for 2022/23 offering the Governors a confident expectation that the charity has adequate resources to continue its activities for the foreseeable future, being at least 12 months from the date of approval of the financial statements with there being no material uncertainties over the school's financial viability.
+Accordingly, Governors continue to adopt the going concern basis in preparing the financial statements as outlined in the Statement of Governors' Responsibilities on page 26.